 Dining out and shopping

 Dining out - The majority of restaurants are located downtown, a five-minute drive or 22-minute walk from the B&B. Most serve dinner only until 9 or 10 p.m., but a few are open till midnight or 1:00.
 One franchise sandwich-and-coffee restaurant is open 24 hours a day.
 Various Chinese and pizza restaurants offer home delivery.
-Please ask Greg or Lizz for directions and recommendations, and which restaurants offer discounts to our guests.
+Please ask Greg for directions and recommendations, and which restaurants offer discounts to our guests.

 For non-food shopping, some small Main Street stores are open late into the summer evening.
 The excellent Mac's Fireweed bookstore is open till midnight.